top of page

 4. Only one submission per entrant is allowed for the current submission year.

 5. The winner of the Resnick Award in any previous year is not eligible to enter the competition again.
+(Second Place and Third Place winners can submit in future years.)

 Judging Process: All submissions will be considered by a pool of readers organized by Arc Manor.
 Those determined to be the best stories will be forwarded (with all identifying information about the author deleted) to the panel of final judges who will choose the top five entries and decide upon the winner.
 All decisions by Arc Manor and its judges are final and binding.
 Arc Manor will not entertain any discussion about the merits, techniques, judging criteria or any other aspect of the competition.